 You can look at the Cathay dolls on eBay but only a sold - identical doll would give you a current value.
 This will be difficult to find as I did not see this doll on any site - for sale or sold.
 This does not mean she is rare or more collectible.

 You can look at sold listings to see what people are paying for similar dolls made by Cathay.
 Larger dolls usually always sell for more money.

 Here is a 'shopping' site that has a lot of Cathay dolls listed for sale so you might look for your doll on this site.

 There are so many dolls listed online these days and they can sit there for months on end and never sell.
 A lot of seller will cancel their listing because of this.
 Currently the price of dolls is so low and listing them online is not a great idea.
 I would consider listing the doll locally in your area to avoid shipping cost.
-You can start out with $25 to see if anyone is interested.
-If not start to lower the price of the doll until you can find a person that is interested in buying the doll from you.
-Most people are not receiving more than $5-15 for dolls right now.

 I have a doll that comes in a suitcase with 2 extra dresses on a hanger.
 It is from the Cathay Depot Collection dolls.
 Its name is Elizabeth Kristina.I could not find it on the internet and am wondering what the value of doll is.
 Here are some pictures.

 Currently, these dolls are not selling for a lot of money.
 It appears people are listing them from $5 to around $20.
 There are a few that list a little higher but none of them are selling right now.
 People are not interested in buying dolls for their children because all the kids want these days are electronics.

 I am not surprised that you can't find the exact gal online.
 Most sellers truly have no clue how to list dolls and list them with titles so vague and unclear that someone who wants something has to search through thousands to find what he/she wants.